ponylang/rfcs/text/0000-range_redesign.md

 * Test that the constructors actually set the fields as expected
 * Generate partial and full ranges, forward and backward, for a given data type and verify that the returned iterator contains the expected values
+* Verify that passing a negative step returns an empty iterator
-* Verify that all the error conditions actually return an empty iterator (negative step, invalid bounds)
+* Verify that passing bounds with the same value returns an empty iterator
-* Explicitely test the behavior of bounds around the min and max values to avoid overflow errors
+* Explicitely test the behavior of bounds around the min and max values to avoid overflow errors.
+In particular, one must verify that using the max or min value of a given data type as a bound produces a range that actually starts or ends with the value specified as a bound.

 # Drawbacks

 * Some behaviors might differ compared to the old Range implementation.
 In particular, the range definitions that before would have created an infinite range, will now produce an empty range.
-* The "empty list error" logic instead of explicit errors might surprise a fraction of the users
+* The "empty list error" logic instead of explicit errors might surprise a fraction of the users.
+Also it might break some existing code.
 * If a range is increasing or decreasing will depend on the specific values of begin and end, making the "direction" of the range known only at runtime without explicit checks on these values.
 Nonetheless this behavior can be observed by the user using `is_forward`.

 # Alternatives